ratwolfzero/Weierstrass/Fractal/README.md

 For this 2D extension, the same condition influences roughness but does **not** guarantee a clear fractal transition.
 The 2D function combines oscillations in both dimensions, which tends to smooth features and makes fractality more subtle and gradual.

-While the 2D Weierstrass function exhibits fractal-like complexity, its fractal nature is less visually striking than the 1D case and depends on additional factors beyond $a$ and $b$.
+While the 2D Weierstrass function exhibits fractal-like complexity, its fractal nature is less visually striking than the 1D case.

 ---